krokowski0x/Chrome-Tab-Sort-Extension/README.md

 ## Acknowledgments

-* Shoutout to one an only [Daniel Shiffman](https://github.com/shiffman) (an actual js genius), who taught me chrome extension basics
+* Shoutout to one an only [Daniel Shiffman](https://github.com/shiffman) (an actual Java/JS genius), who taught me chrome extension basics